Skip to content

 languages=['en', 'fr'],

-gpu=True, # Explicitly enable GPU if available
+gpu=True, # Use GPU if available

-paragraph=True, # Group results into paragraphs (if structure is clear)
+paragraph=True, # Group text into paragraphs

 )